 This is something everyone with a digestive issue should be doing at the start.
 Thankfully if you get a food panel test this becomes a lot easier, but keeping a food journal will help you narrow down exactly what causes pain and discomfort.
 Then it is as simple as staying away from those foods.
 Sometimes at the beginning this means eating a lot of the same thing and introducing new foods slowly, it is a process, but it works.

-So my one achilles heal has always been caffeine.
+So my one achilles heel has always been caffeine.
 I used to drink a grande raspberry mocha every day from Starbucks.
-Unfortunately my stomach doesn’t like their milk, soy milk, or coconut milk.
+Unfortunately, my stomach doesn’t like their milk, soy milk, or coconut milk.
 So I have had to cut Starbucks out of my diet altogether.
 Yes, very sad.
 But there are always alternatives out there.
 What I found was Avitae, which is a great coffee alternative.
 It is basically caffeinated water.
 Yes, I know that sounds bad, but it is much healthier than Starbucks, and settles fine with my stomach.
 One of these days I will hopefully be able to cut caffeine completely out of my diet.

 I also switched to almond milk.
 I have done lots of research on milk, soy milk, coconut milk, etc. over the past year and people don’t realize all of the benefits that almond milk has!
 Also, almond milk settles fine with my stomach.
 Make sure to get the unflavored kind if you are cooking and the brand without carrageenan.